School of Design

 In common with all courses at the University of the Arts London, this course is credit rated.
 The course is 3 years, levels 4-6.
 Each year requires you to achieve 120 credit points.
 To be awarded the BA (Hons) Animation qualification, you need to accumulate a total of 360 credits.

-The first year you will be introduced to a range of Higher Education study skills to support and develop a reflective, analytical and creative approach to your subject.
 A detailed and exciting Principles of Animation unit will introduce you to the fundamentals of animation production and offer you the opportunity to experience and test different ways to create animation and moving image work.

 Your project work will explore and test the fundamental methods and principles of the animated moving image.
 Working on a number of projects both individually and collaboratively you will make work that covers a range of key production areas including 2D drawn animation, character design, lip-sync and working with sound, storyboarding and sequential narrative, 3D, stop-motion, film language and design.